CodeSignal/redux-rags/README.md

 on dynamically injecting reducers into the redux store.

 ## Usage
+### using the RagFactory: Basic Data Request
-Here's an example of how you'd interact with redux for a data request:
+Here's how you'd interact with redux for a data request.
+The returned `load` function will take the same arguments as the `fetchData` function.
 ```js
 import { ragFactory } from 'redux-rags';